luke-mckeever/Cyber_Vault/Knowledge Articles/Magic Bytes.md

 - Description: Open document format for office applications to store text documents.
 - Extension: `.odt`

+#### **Luke Mckeever FileType**
+- Magic Bytes: `69 69 69 69 69 69 69 69 69 69`
+- Description: You have found the secret hidden within the Cyber_Vault.
+Give the extension you have found to the author to receive your prize
+- Extension: `.yolo`

 #### **Open Document Spreadsheet (ODS)**
 - Magic Bytes: `50 4B 03 04` (Embedded in a ZIP-compressed structure)
 - Description: Open document format for office applications to store spreadsheets.